 Can I get dental implants on the NHS for cosmetic reasons?

-No, the NHS does not fund dental implants for cosmetic purposes.
-They are provided only for clinical needs.
+No. The NHS does not fund dental implants on NHS for cosmetic purposes — only for clinical need.

 What alternatives are there if I don’t qualify for NHS-funded implants?